 Minimizing Your Immigration Consequences.

 Although immigration consequences may exist for any shoplifting conviction, our office utilizes the talent of a top shoplifting defense attorney and immigration attorney to either prevent or minimize the risk of conviction and any related immigration consequences.
 We have successfully handled over 1,000 cases in New York City and are prepared to discuss your shoplifting case at no charge.
-Call the Law Office of Lance Fletcher at 212-619-3900 for a free consultation.
+Call the Law Office of Lance Fletcher at 212-619-3900 for a consultation.